The power of his name. 4:5-12

 In a pluralistic society it is not easy to be exclusive.
-People who take a narrow view of life, who are assured of the superiority of their own position, tend to be regarded as bigots.
-Christians have always been accused of narrow bigotry.
-In Western society, trendy left-wing socialist baby-boomers are the group most critical of Christian superiority.
-Interestingly, it is now their turn to be labeled as "thugs", narrow minded bigots.
-The superiority of their "political correctness" is no longer assumed by the wider population.
-Increasingly, citizens find the assault of the "left" on the opinions of others as less than gracious.
+People who take a narrow view of life's many issues are often regarded as bigots.
+Christians are increasingly being accused of narrow bigotry.
+In Western society, trendy left-wing socialist baby-boomers are probably the group most critical of Christianity.
+Interestingly, it is now their turn to be labeled as narrow minded bigots.
+The superiority of their political correctness is increasingly questioned by those who find the assault of the left on the opinions of others as less than gracious.

 Although some believers back off when it comes to the exclusive claim of Jesus that "no one comes to the Father but by me", most believers still affirm with Peter that "only Jesus has the power to save", Acts 4:12a, CEV.

 How do we maintain such an exclusive position in the face of the widely held view that "all rivers lead to the sea"?
-New Age religion constantly promotes a variety of beliefs, all equally valuable in accessing the spiritual, for there is no one path, just my path.
+New Age religion constantly promotes a variety of beliefs, all equally valuable in accessing the spiritual, for there is no one path to nirvana.
 Of course, this is not Jesus' opinion, for he said, "I am the way, the truth, and the life."

 First.
 The Bible tells us that "he who seeks finds".
 Any person reaching out to the creator God will find Him.
 We know, of course, that they will find Him through Jesus.
 In some way, by some means, the truth of the Christian gospel will reach that person.
 If necessary, God will reach out to the person directly, for he does not abandon those who seek him.

 Second.
 Integrity demands that we remain true to our beliefs, yet that doesn't stop us respecting the beliefs of others.
 Mutual respect, where there are conflicting views, is actually a positive situation rather than a negative one.
-We may even feel strong enough to admit that we could be wrong, that even Jesus could be wrong, but as an act of faith we choose to rely on him.
+We may even feel strong enough to admit that we could be wrong, that we don't have all the answers, but in an act of faith we choose to rely on Jesus.